This story was originally published and last updated .

-We've all been late to an upcoming meeting, especially when running from one meeting to another without a break in between, there's often a chance you're going to be a few minutes behind, whether it's because you need more time to finish a discussion or to take a technical break.
+We've all been late to an upcoming meeting, especially when running from one Google Meet call to the next.
 Common courtesy is to let people know you're going to be late, but this should be as easy as possible, especially when you're already short on time.
-Thankfully, Google Workspace just rolled out a new feature that makes it very convenient to chat with people with whom you're about to meet, and with its latest update, it's even easier to reach out to groups.
+Google Workspace introduced a feature a few months ago that made it convenient to chat with people with whom you're about to meet, and with its latest update, it's even easier to reach out to groups.

 Google Chat now automatically shows a shortcut to chat with the person you have a meeting with.
 The suggestion appears at the top of the Chat section in Gmail and in Google Chat.
 The shortcut to the 1:1 discussion will appear ten minutes before the meeting starts and persist for the next ten minutes after the appointment ends.